 What Devices Are Wi-Fi Direct Enabled?

 Device compatibility is rarely an issue today thanks to Wi-Fi Direct technology being available over the last decade.
-Both Android and Apple devices support direct connections, though Apple offers it under the names AirPlay and AirDrop.
+Both Android 4.0 and Apple devices or IOS support direct connections, though Apple offers it under the names AirPlay and AirDrop.
 Smart televisions often allow casting from Wi-Fi Direct devices, and many streaming devices, such as Roku and Chromecast, are compatible as well.
-Businesses can also obtain compatible devices for the company floor, such as headsets, keyboards and printers.
+Businesses can also obtain compatible devices for the company floor, such as headsets, keyboards, printers, and even an Xbox for leisure.
 This can be especially helpful if there is a network connectivity issue, allowing some daily activities to continue through Wi-Fi Direct until the internet connection is restored.

 Some Wi-Fi Direct applications that can help your business thrive: